Regis College Post Traditional Programs

 • Submit a letter requesting readmission and an explanation of the previous academic difficulties and how the problem(s) have been addressed.

-• Submit a written contract, signed by the student and the appropriate Assistant Dean, which states how the student will meet the required minimum grade point average or an agreed-upon provisional grade point average within a defined period.
+• Submit a written contract, signed by the student and the appropriate Dean, which states how the student will meet the required minimum grade point average or an agreed-upon provisional grade point average within a defined period.

 • An official transcript showing at least 12 semester hours of acceptable academic course work completed at a regionally accredited college or university (undergraduate students only).